-Over the years I had traveled back to London again and again but never step foot into the OXO Tower Building.
-If you have ever been to London then you understand why as there are so many things to see and do that it can become overwhelming.
-So after a decade of traveling into England, I FINALLY made it a point to have afternoon tea at the rooftop restaurant that overlooks The Thames River.
-It was the brilliant experience that I was hoping for!
+Over the years I had traveled back to London again and again, but never step foot into the OXO Tower Building.
+If you have ever been to London then you understand why, as there are so many things to see and do that it can become overwhelming.
+After a decade of traveling into England, I finally made it a point to have afternoon tea at the rooftop restaurant that overlooks the Thames River.
+It was the brilliant experience that I was hoping for.

 —— Afternoon Tea Service ——-

-I made a reservation for one which is not uncommon for me as a solo traveler.
-I rarely wait for others especially if I want to try a place out or travel somewhere.
+I made a reservation for one, which is not uncommon for me as a solo traveler.
+I rarely wait for others especially if I want to try a place out, or travel somewhere.
 Having afternoon tea at OXO was one of those places.
-Although I would have loved to been here with my adult daughter or one of my tea loving friends, it was just me and I really do like my own company.
+Although I would have loved to come in with my adult daughter, or one of my tea loving friends.
+It was just me, and I really do enjoy my own company.

 — OXO Classic Champagne Cocktail —

 If offered, I typically start off afternoon tea with a glass of champagne.
-Better yet a champagne cocktail, which I definatley prefer.
-I like to arrive early to any dining establishment so I can order a cocktail.
-This was no exception and I ordered the OXO Classic Champagne Cocktail.
-It was strong but delicate and marvelous.
-Think Courvoisier VSOP Cognac infused with orange peel, vanilla and bitters.
-Then lightly sweetened and charged with OXO Champagne!
+Better yet a champagne cocktail, which I certainly prefer.
+I like to arrive early to any dining establishment, so I can just order a cocktail.
+This was no exception, and I ordered the OXO Classic Champagne Cocktail.
+It was strong but delicate, and marvelous.
+Think Courvoisier VSOP Cognac infused with orange peel, vanilla, and bitters.
+Then lightly sweetened and charged with OXO Champagne.

 — Afternoon Tea Menu | Summer 2019 —

-The afternoon tea menu was classic with scones, finger sandwiches, savouries and sweets.
-When I read the menu I became quite excited to try everything especially the savories and finger sandwiches, which are my favorites.
-Every country adds their own twist to the savories, in this case it was the Mini Yorkshire pudding and Scotch egg.
+The afternoon tea menu was classic with scones, finger sandwiches, savouries, and desserts.
+After reading the menu, I became quite excited to try everything especially the savories and finger sandwiches, which are my favorites.
+Every country adds their own twist to the savories, in this case it was a Mini Yorkshire pudding and Scotch egg.

 — Harvey Nichols Tea Menu —